rueckstiess/mtools/.github/CONTRIBUTING.md

 1. Create a release branch, named `release-x.y.z` where `x.y.z` is the version to be released.
 2. Increase the version in `./mtools/version.py` from `x.y.z-dev` to `x.y.z`.
-3. Run tests via `nosetests` and make sure they pass
+3. Run tests via `pytest` and make sure they pass
 4. Update README.md and CHANGES.md accordingly
 5. Any other cleanup tasks
 6. (optional) leave the release branch for a few days to give others a chance to test it before releasing